 The MATrg degree is a professional program for the student who is interested in becoming an athletic trainer.
 NDSU’s program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 Didactic course work and clinical education focus on prevention, assessment, treatment and rehabilitation of injuries resulting from physical activity.
 Upon successful completion of this program, the student will be eligible to take the Board of Certification (BOC), Inc. exam.
 The "ATC" credential is awarded upon successful completion of the BOC exam.

-Applications are due by December 1st of each year and tentative interview dates are mid-January.
+Application consideration is a rolling admission process with final consideration on March 15th, 2019.
 For more information, please contact Dr. Nikki German either via e-mail or by calling 701-231-8624.